-Our financing activities used cash of \$7.7 million in the first quarter of 2011.
-We used cash of \$5.1 million for principal payments on our debt obligations and designated \$2.7 million of cash as restricted for use as collateral for bank guarantees.
+Our financing activities used cash of \$7.8 million in the first six months of 2011 primarily for principal payments of \$5.8 million on our debt obligations.
+In the first six months of 2011, we also designated \$2.2 million of cash as restricted for use as collateral for bank guarantees.
 All of these bank guarantees are scheduled to expire by September 30, 2012.

-First Quarter 2010
+First Six Months of 2010